hendrickl/holbertonschool-shell/basics/README.md

 16-clean_emacs : Create a script that deletes all files in the current working directory that end with the char ~

+17-tree : Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory